bigscience-workshop/petals/README.md

 💬 **FAQ.** Check out our [Wiki](https://github.com/bigscience-workshop/petals/wiki/FAQ:-Frequently-asked-questions#running-a-server) to learn how to use multple GPUs, restart the server on reboot, etc. If you have any issues or feedback, ping us in [our Discord](https://discord.gg/D9MwApKgWa)!

-🔒 **Security.** Hosting a server does not allow others to run custom code on your computer ([learn more](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety)).
+🔒 **Security.** Hosting a server does not allow others to run custom code on your computer.
+Learn more [here](https://github.com/bigscience-workshop/petals/wiki/Security,-privacy,-and-AI-safety).

 🏆 **Thank you!** Once you load and host 10+ blocks, we can show your name or link on the [swarm monitor](https://health.petals.dev) as a way to say thanks.
 You can specify them with `--public_name YOUR_NAME`.